The Graph Structure of Chebyshev Permutation Polynomials over Ring $\mathbb{Z}_{p^k}$: Functional graph of Chebyshev Permutation Polynomial over ring

+\item There are some self-loops (i.e., a vertex has a directed edge that links to itself) for arbitrary parameter $k$, as shown in Proposition~\ref{prop:specialPoint2}.

+\item For each cycle of $G_p$, containing a node of value $s$, the functional graph $G_{p^k}$ contains a cycle of the same length, of which a node can be generated from $s$ in a fixed procedure when $k\ge 2$.
+Propositions~\ref{pro:Tnx=x:1} and \ref{pro:Tnx=x:2} discuss the existence of fixed point of $T_n(x)$ over $\Zp{k}$ for the two cases $T'_n(s)\equiv 1\pmod p$ and $T'_n(s)\not\equiv 1\pmod p$, respectively. \end{itemize}

-As a typical example, Fig.~\ref{fig:SMNcheby:n13p7} shows $F_{p^k}$ with $(n, p)=(13, 7)$ and $k=1, 2, 3$, indicating some general rules: $F_{p^k}$ is composed of some directed cycles without any transient, as shown in Proposition~\ref{prop:partcircle}; states $x$ and $p^k-x$ belong to cycles of the same length, as shown in Proposition~\ref{prop:symmetry}; there are some self-loops (i.e., a vertex has a directed edge that links to itself) for arbitrary parameter $k$, as shown in Proposition~\ref{prop:specialPoint2}; for each cycle in $F_{p}$, functional graph $F_{p^k}$ contains a cycle of the same length when $k\ge2$, as shown in Propositions~\ref{pro:Tnx=x:1} and \ref{pro:Tnx=x:2}.
-In particular, there are some short cycles in $F_{p^k}$ for any parameter $k$, which may cause serious security pitfalls in applications using Chebyshev permutation polynomials as source for pseudo-random number sequences and permutation vectors~\cite{Liu:Chebyrandom:2011,Chencc:chebyshev:TCASI2001}.
+Note that Propositions~\ref{pro:Tnx=x:1} and \ref{pro:Tnx=x:2} can be attributed to the lifting theorem for the general polynomial congruence with prime power moduli given in \cite[Theorem 5.30]{Ap76:analyticnumbertheory}.
+Additionally, there are some short cycles in $G_{p^k}$ for any parameter $k$, which may cause serious security pitfalls in applications using Chebyshev permutation polynomials as production sources for pseudo-random number sequences and permutation vectors~\cite{Liu:Chebyrandom:2011, Chencc:chebyshev:TCASI2001}.

-\begin{proposition} Any vertex of the functional graph of a Chebyshev permutation polynomial belongs to one and only one cycle, which composes a Chebyshev integer sequence. \end{proposition}
+\begin{proposition} Any vertex of the functional graph of a Chebyshev permutation polynomial belongs to one and only one cycle, which composes a Chebyshev integer sequence. \end{proposition} \begin{proof} The proof is straightforward according to the definitions of Chebyshev permutation polynomial and Chebyshev integer sequence. \end{proof}

-\begin{proof} According to \cite[Theorem 5.1.1]{hall1959marshall}, when the Chebyshev polynomial $T_n(x)$ modulo $p^k$ satisfies the permutation condition (\ref{PermuteCondition}), the set $\{0, 1, \cdots, p^k-1\}$ can be divided into some disjoint subsets such that the mappings of Chebyshev polynomial on each subset compose a directed cycle.
-From the definitions of the Chebyshev integer sequence, one can know each directed cycle corresponds to a Chebyshev integer sequence. \end{proof}